rejuancse/banner-image-for-woocommerce/readme.txt

 A. You can get support by posting on the support section of this plugin on WordPress plugin directory, or on the support mail: rejuan.17bd@gmail.com

 = Q. Can I use my existing WordPress theme? =
-A. Sure, you can use your existing WordPress theme with event order-gift-proceed-checkout.
+A. Sure, you can use your existing WordPress theme with event order-product-banner-image-checkout.

 = Q. Where can I report a bug? =
 A. Found a bug?
 Please let us know by posting on the support section of this plugin on WordPress plugin directory or directly on our support mail: rejuan.17bd@gmail.com